The Show (1927 film)

-The Show is a 1927 silent American drama film directed by Tod Browning, based upon Charles Tenney Jackson's 1910 novel The Day of Souls.
+The Show is a 1927 American silent drama film directed by Tod Browning, based upon Charles Tenney Jackson's 1910 novel The Day of Souls.

 Plot

 Cock Robin (John Gilbert) is a sideshow barker in Budapest.
 He also participates in one of the acts; his former girlfriend Salome (Renée Adorée) dances before Herod in exchange for the head of "Jokanaan".
 As Jokanaan, Robin has his head seemingly chopped off and presented to the dancer on a platter, much to the delight of the audience.

 Salome wants to get back together with Robin, but he has his sights set on Lena (Gertrude Short), the daughter of a well-off sheep merchant.
 He lets the smitten Lena buy him things.
 The Greek (Lionel Barrymore), Salome's current boyfriend, becomes angered when he learns of her feelings.
 The Greek and his henchman, the Ferret, also try to steal Lena's father's money, but fail to find it after they murder him.

 That night, a heartbroken Lena tells Robin that her father has been killed.
 She trustingly shows him the substantial amount of money she had been holding for her father; when Robin ascertains that she has no brothers and that she has many more sheep, he becomes very interested.
 However, Salome eavesdrops, bursts in and warns Lena that Robin is only after her for her wealth.
 Lena flees, without her money.
 Robin is furious and can barely restrain himself from beating Salome.